GoogleCloudPlatform/batch-samples/api-samples/image-streaming/README.md

 ### image_streaming_simple_job.json
 This is a simple job that shows how to use image streaming with Batch.
 As you can see, currently there is no big difference from using docker container.
-This example job uses torchx image and prints "Hello World".
+This example job uses debian image and sleeps for some time.